By Isaac Smith

 Now, since the game starts at the beginning of spring, and all you’ve got is a winter coat, it’s tough to make your way through zombie-infested towns, gather supplies, and build a safe house without spending some time in the cold, getting rained (or snowed) on, and suffering through some sleepless nights.

-So eating healthy is kind of a big thing.
+So eating healthy is kind of a big thing, learn more about it.
 But there’s another problem: fresh food goes bad quickly (and you don’t start with the skills to rig reinforced solar panels to a mini fridge).
 What’s left is red meat (from the cute woodland creatures you maim to survive), and canned/dried goods that you can scrounge from houses around the edge of town.
 SPAM, ramen and Italian seasoning does not a stable diet make.
 My first couple characters ended up being so focused on staying full that my health tanked.
 I developed a cold with a bad hacking cough. (incidentally, one of the reasons I haven’t authored an article in about a month is because I developed one of those in real life as well.
 Hooray, bronchitis!)

 Now, as food supplies were already at an all-time low and I had no way to collect water, I needed to head into town to get at least enough to ride this cold out.
 I had just finished the last of my non-drowsy cough syrup, so another bottle of that was also on the shopping list.
 The outer stores were empty, so I had to go towards the center of town, where the zombies are denser and meaner.
 It was night time, so stealth was an absolute necessity.
 I managed to pick up some clean water from a military surplus store, and even nabbed a decent combat knife and a kevlar helmet.
 No zombies were made aware of my presence.